Zer0-Bug/ArcadeSpaceShooter_mkeykernel/README.md

 ---
 <br>

-<h2 align="center">Low-Level Architecture</h2>
+<h2 align="center">mkeykernel Architecture</h2>

-This project is a masterclass in custom kernel development, featuring a specialized architecture designed for real-time responsiveness:
+This project is deeply integrated with the architecture defined in the **mkeykernel** project, a minimal x86 kernel designed for educational exposure to hardware-level programming:

-1.  **Interrupt-Driven Input:** Implements a custom **IDT (Interrupt Descriptor Table)** to register a high-priority hardware interrupt handler for IRQ1 (Keyboard), ensuring zero input lag by reading scancodes directly from `0x60` data ports.
+1.  **Framework Foundation:** Utilizes the base kernel implementation by Arjun Sreedharan, featuring a Multiboot-compliant header and a 32-bit Protected Mode environment initialized via `kernel.asm`.
-2.  **VGA Buffer Pipeline:** Renders game state by manipulating the hardware video memory at `0xb8000`.
-It utilizes a 25-line by 80-column character matrix with specialized byte offsets for lightning-fast ASCII sprite updates.
+2.  **Interrupt Descriptor Table (IDT):** Implements a custom IDT to register the `keyboard_handler`.
+This allows the game to capture and process physical scancodes from the keyboard controller (Port `0x60`) with zero abstraction.
-3.  **Assembly Bootstrapping:** A custom `kernel.asm` loader sets up the 32-bit Protected Mode environment, establishing the global stack and enabling the CPU to transition into the high-level C `kmain` entry point.
+3.  **VGA Text Buffer Pipeline:** Directly writes memory patterns to `0xb8000`.
+By treating the text buffer as a 2D coordinate space (80x25), the engine renders high-speed ASCII sprites and UI elements with minimal CPU overhead.
-4.  **Hardware Port I/O:** Uses custom `read_port` and `write_port` assembly wrappers to communicate with the **Programmable Interrupt Controller (PIC)** and keyboard hardware status registers.
+4.  **Hardware Port I/O:** Employs Assembly wrappers for `in` and `out` instructions to communicate with the **Programmable Interrupt Controller (PIC)**, ensuring proper IRQ mapping and EOI (End of Interrupt) signaling.

 ---
 <br>